Pittsburgh synagogue shooting: Shooting

 Bowers ran back into the mezzanine and went upstairs to target the worshippers at the Pervin Chapel again.
 He began firing shots at them at 10:01:18 a.m.
 As Bowers reentered the Pervin Chapel, he approached Andrea Wedner and her mother, Rose Mallinger.
 Wedner was on the phone with police as Bowers returned to the chapel.
 Bowers shot both women, killing Mallinger and wounding Wedner with a shot to her right arm.
 The officer who was injured in the head walked along the synagogue and was able to see Bowers again through a lobby window.
 Seeing Bowers at the doorway of the Pervin Chapel, he fired five times through the window at Bowers.
 Bowers fired back at the officer at 10:01:35 a.m.
 Neither of them hit each other during the brief firefight.
 Bowers approached the Simons again.
 During that moment, Bernice was still calling 911 while hugging her now-deceased husband.
 Bowers shot Bernice to death and shot Sylvan again.
 The 911 operator on the other end recalled hearing Bernice's agonal breathing.
 The death of Bernice Simon was recorded at 10:01:48 a.m.
 When the shooting began, 12 worshippers had gathered for the Shabbat service in the Pervin Chapel.
 Rabbi Myers helped three of them evacuate the chapel safely.
 Four of the worshippers left the chapel by themselves, only to be killed by Bowers outside, while four other worshippers remained in the chapel, only to be shot.
 Out of the 12 worshippers, Bowers shot 8 of them, killing 7 and wounding 1.
-The 13th worshipper only arrived late while the police was responding to the shooting.
+The 13th worshipper only arrived late while the police were responding to the shooting.
 Police sources said Bowers shouted at some point during the attack, "All Jews must die!"